Independent variables

 A graph plotting the covariate of baseline testosterone on the x-axis and the outcome measure of growth rate on the y-axis.
 Different coloured dots represent data from two different species.
 The growth rate of one species decreases as baseline testosterone increases, the growth rate of the other species increases as baseline testosterone increases.
 The lines of best fit for each species cross and look like an X on the graph.
 There are black Xs half way along the lines of best fit, and there is a short doubleheaded arrow between them showing only a small difference.
 There are other doubleheaded arrows at different points between the lines of best fit showing that at different levels of the covariate, the difference between the groups can be larger or smaller.

-If the lines are parallel and assumption three holds, then the size of the difference between predicted means is independent of where along the covariate the comparison is made.
+If the lines are parallel and assumption two holds, then the size of the difference between predicted means is independent of where along the covariate the comparison is made.
 You can see on the graph below that the size of the difference is the same regardless of covariate level.
 This means that the difference between predicted means is a reliable estimate of the treatment effect.

 A graph plotting the covariate of age in weeks on the x-axis and the outcome measure of blood pressure on the y-axis.
 Different coloured dots represent two different strains, wildtype and mutant.
 Both wildtype and mutant animals have similar age ranges, and the lines of best fit are parallel and there is a slope (e.g. the lines are not horizontal).
 There is an X half way along each line of best fit with a doubleheaded arrow vertically between them indicating the size of the gap, there are other doubleheaded arrows between the lines of best fit at different levels of the covariate.
 The distance between the lines of best fit are roughly the same regardless of the level of the covariate.